-If a Wild control has Aux send, Front Pan or delay controls assigned to it, the user can control the ON/OFF or IN/OUT status of these controls using the Wild control push-switch on the channel control module.
+If a Wild control has an aux send, front pan, delay or track cut function assigned to it, the user can control the ON/OFF or IN/OUT status of these using the Wild control push-switch on the channel control module.
 This feature is enabled or disabled using the buttons on this screen.